zwe-htet-paing/Generative-AI/Building Generative AI Applications with Gradio/README.md

-# AI Demos with Gradio
+# GenerativeAI Applications Demo with Gradio

 This project showcases various AI models integrated with Gradio for interactive demonstrations.
 It includes functionalities like text summarization, named entity recognition (NER), image captioning, image generation, and chat with a language model (LLM).